 Every time one thinks of retro fashion, flashbacks of big curly hair and glitter cat eyeliners with long flapper pants and crop tops come to one’s mind.
 When we wonder “how to dress retro” we don’t instantly think of men.
-With all the hippie, mod and military subcultures making their return, it’s nice to see menswear seek inspiration from the wild retro trends the fifties, sixties and seventies.
+With all the hippie, mod, and military subcultures making their return, it’s nice to see menswear seek inspiration from the wild retro trends of the 50s, 60s, and 70s men’s fashion.

 Despite having a strong presence in the fashion industry, retro is still deemed risky – it’s easy to make a fool of oneself than hit it right on the nail.
 And with so many bold options, how can a person navigate the big bad world of retro vogue?
 And the most important question in this conversation, what is retro?
 Are there distinctions between the different eras of retro style?
 If you’re a man, continue reading this blog post to find how to dress retro!